Differences between SMS and email marketing: all about SMS vs email

 Similar to the use of images and length of your content, with SMS CTAs you have to be selective about what you decide to share in order to make the most impact and illicit the most clicks from your subscribers.

 How to understand the frequency of sending

 Limit the frequency of text massages: When sending a text massage you should be messaging your audience far less often than with email since customers are likely to unsubscribe if they’re receiving too many texts from your brand.

-That’s not to say that you can’t include multiple messages as part of an SMS automation, but you do need to spread them out over a longer period of time compared to email and, in general, you’ll probably have fewer touches than an email automation.
+That’s not to say that you can’t include multiple messages as part of SMS automation, but you do need to spread them out over a longer period of time compared to email and, in general, you’ll probably have fewer touches than email automation.

 Combine SMS and email campaigns for better engagement: For example, a welcome series over text may include two or three messages over the span of a few weeks, while an email welcome series could have four or five messages within one week.

 Both of those are appropriate frequencies for each channel, but if you were to send five texts over the course of a week to a new SMS subscriber, you’re more likely to annoy your customers and see high unsubscribe rates.